 The above image was taken of a digital green background with standard light on a 4:2:2 camera.
 As can be seen, the RGB values at the sampling point are:

 - G: 0.70

 - B: 0.25

-When using a nice Digital green screen the use of green fluorescent tubes is frequently unnecessary, and can often cause problems with the green screen reflecting on other objects or people in the scene.
-For most productions it is best to match the existing fixtures; If the rest of the set is lit with normal quartz tungston bulbs 3200k tungston tubes should work just fine on your fluorescents.
-For green screens it
+When using a digital green screen the use of green fluorescent tubes is frequently unnecessary, and can often cause problems with the green screen reflecting on other objects or people in the scene.
+For most productions it is best to match the existing fixtures.
+If the rest of the set is lit with normal quartz tungsten bulbs 3200k tungsten tubes should work just fine on your fluorescents.

 Space lights are very nice for lighting the floor of a stage because they cover a large area and provide soft light.